Muscle hypertrophy: Microtrauma

 Microtrauma is tiny damage to the muscle fibers.
 The precise relation between microtrauma and muscle growth is not entirely understood yet.

 One theory is that microtrauma plays a significant role in muscle growth.
 When microtrauma occurs (from weight training or other strenuous activities), the body responds by overcompensating, replacing the damaged tissue and adding more, so that the risk of repeat damage is reduced.
 Damage to these fibers has been theorized as the possible cause for the symptoms of delayed onset muscle soreness (DOMS), and is why progressive overload is essential to continued improvement, as the body adapts and becomes more resistant to stress.

-However, other work examining the time course of changes in muscle protein synthesis and their relationship to hypertrophy showed that damage was unrelated to hypertrophy.
+Although micro trauma does occur during resistance training, it correlates poorly with the magnitude of hypertrophy.
+Recent research indicates that muscle damage itself is not the primary driver of hypertrophy; instead, protein synthesis increases during the repair phase following training, which contributes more directly to muscle growth.
 In fact, in one study the authors showed that it was not until the damage subsided that protein synthesis was directed to muscle growth.